Home to school or college travel support

 When applying for your child's admission to school, you can make sure they attend the nearest suitable school with a place available by:

-• using Datamap for home-to-school distance measurement, below, to find the 3 primary schools or 6 secondary schools nearest to your home
+• using 'Datamap' for home-to-school distance measurement, below, to find the nearest suitable primary or secondary school to your home

-• listing the 3 primary schools or 6 secondary schools, in order of shortest distance from your home, as the preferred schools on your child's admission application
+• listing the nearest suitable primary or secondary school as the preferred school on your child's admission application

-We must also consider the following points when deciding your child's eligibility.
+We will consider the following points when deciding your child's eligibility.

 1. Distance